MileHacker Logo

 • Tri-Rail: Commuter rail connecting Miami-Dade, Broward, and Palm Beach counties, with stops in Fort Lauderdale.

-• Long-Distance Buses: Greyhound, FlixBus, and Megabus offer connections to cities across Florida and the U.S.
+• Long-Distance Buses: Greyhound, FlixBus, and Megabus offer connections to metropolitan areas across Florida and the U.S.

 Self-Driving Considerations